The Power of Positive Language

 "I could do the washing up, but I've decided that I'm going to sit and read my book instead!"

 "Must" is another of those words that wind us up when we hear them from other people.
 My tutor referred to this as "musturbating"!
 Who likes being told that you really MUST do something?
 Who says?
 Whose rules are you following?
 Yet, we use it in our own self-talk all the time.
 Again, look at what you're telling yourself you must do and start to question it.
 Must you really?
 Isn't everything actually a choice?
 Can you replace it with the word "could" and take some power back?
 Next time you catch yourself "musturbating", take a step back and look at your options.

 Quiet the Inner Critic

 You listen to yourself all day long.
 Imagine that you are constantly hypnotising yourself because that's what's happening.
 You can either encourage yourself and build yourself up or you can knock yourself down and eventually fail, just because you have convinced yourself that it's a fact.
 Is it time to start making some changes and turn that inner critic into a cheerleader?

 Please get in touch to find out how hypnotherapy can help to install some more positive vocabulary and help you gradually build that important sense of confidence and self-belief so that you can go on to achieve your goals.

-I offer a number of different hypnotic coaching packages that will help you find that inner confidence, so please get in touch for more details.
-Book a free initial consultation so we can find a plan that suits your needs.
+I offer a number of different hypnotic coaching packages that will help you find that inner confidence, so please book a free, no obligation initial consultation so we can find a plan that suits your needs.